 Integrating Teqtivity with Active Directory makes Asset lifecycle management and collection easier.
 Administrators can sync user records between the two platforms, and they can then review specific asset data.
 This results in more simplified reports categorized by specific attributes like department, location, and users.

-Aside from providing companies access to Gmail accounts on a preferred domain and a complimentary Google Drive storage, Gsuite also offers various Google office productivity tools like Docs, Sheets, Slides, Calendar, Hangouts, and many more.
+Aside from providing companies access to Gmail accounts on a preferred domain and a complimentary Google Drive storage, Google Workspace also offers various Google office productivity tools like Docs, Sheets, Slides, Calendar, Hangouts, and many more.

-With the integration of GSuite and Teqtivity, IT administrators can manage not just users but also IT assets.
+With the integration of Google Workspace and Teqtivity, IT administrators can manage not just users but also IT assets.
 The integration also combines Google’s secure sign-on feature and Teqtivity’s Asset tracking solution.

 A workplace communication tool, Slack mainly serves as a chatroom shared among all members of an organization.
 Aside from this, they also feature many add-ins for other workplace tools.
 Slack can also sync with other commonly used applications like Google Drive and Google Calendar.